catman325/Circuit-python-/README.md

 ### Reflection
 This was very confusing and it is hard to make the code work on my board, I am not sure if I am doing this right.
 My beagel term does not do the same thing as it shows in the video.
 I am not sure how to load an image of the work I have done.
-When I opened my caret ap, it did not have the main.py file, not sure what I may be oding rong.
+When I opened my caret ap, it did not have the main.py file, not sure what I may be doing wrong.

 # Circuit python servo